Ex-cop's trial for Taylor raid offers new chance for justice

 Whatever the verdict, the trial could leave a bad taste in the mouth of protesters who took to the streets of Louisville for months chanting “Arrest the cops who killed Breonna Taylor” as part of racial injustice demonstrations that exploded across the country that year.

-No officers were charged for the death of the 26-year-old Black woman and many see that as a tragedy, according to Shameka Parrish-Wright, a local organizer who was arrested at one of the Taylor protests.
+No officers were charged for the death of the 26-year-old Black woman, which many see as a tragedy, according to Shameka Parrish-Wright, a local organizer who was arrested at one of the Taylor protests.

 “There are definitely people who want to see some form of justice and will take any piece of that,” said Parrish-Wright, who is running for Louisville mayor.
 Hankison’s trial “is a piece of that, but it’s not the original thing we set out for.
 We were asking for all those officers to be fired, arrested and prosecuted.”